 - $10,000 per occurrence for property damage

-For information about auto insurance, see the Washington State Office of the Insurance Commissioner’s website.
+For more information, Washington State Office of the Insurance Commissioner’s website.

 In Washington, the victim in a car accident can sue the negligent driver for compensation.
 The victim’s liability in causing the accident, their comparative negligence, affects the amount of compensation the victim receives.
 The claimant’s compensation is diminished by the amount of their negligence.